Together with the Brooklands community, we're in the process of developing a Community Action Plan.

 In December 2019 Regenerate Christchurch provided advice to the Council regarding the use of powers under the Greater Christchurch Regeneration Act to support regeneration in red zone areas.

-As there are always more requests for Council funding than there is money available, the Community Action Plan will need to identify what is a priority for the Community.
+As there are always more requests for Council funding than there is money available, the action plan will identify what is a priority for the Community.

 Some people also identified concerns about flooding and sea-level rise.
 These are issues that impact many coastal communities and there are often no easy or quick answers.
 We’ll need to work together through these issues as part of the coastal hazards adaptation planning programme.